Reach plc: Newspapers

-Reach plc's printing division, Reach Printing Services, is located at nine press sites throughout the UK, printing and distributing thirty-six major newspapers for the UK, including the Daily Mirror and Sunday Mirror, the Sunday People, the Daily Record (in Scotland), and other contract titles including titles for the Guardian Media Group.
+Reach plc's printing division, Reach Printing Services, is located at three press sites throughout the UK, printing and distributing thirty-six major newspapers for the UK, including the Daily Mirror and Sunday Mirror, the Sunday People, the Daily Record and Edinburgh Live (in Scotland), and other contract titles including titles for the Guardian Media Group.
 Reach plc also owns a number of local titles in Northern England and in Surrey and Berkshire, after acquiring a number of titles from the Guardian Media Group in 2010.

 Digital

 In 2013, Trinity Mirror launched the content websites UsVsTh3m and Ampp3d on an experimental basis.
 UsVsTh3m was a website similar to BuzzFeed focused on quizzes and Flash games, edited by B3ta founder Rob Manuel and running the Tumblr platform.
 Ampp3d focused on data journalism and used the WordPress platform.
 Both websites were closed down in 2015.